How to Run a School Reading Challenge

 Community Reading Goals

-With Beanstack, you can set and track school and district-wide progress toward a big community goal.
-Your reading goal can be anything, from 1,000 minutes a month to 10,000 books a year.
+With Beanstack’s tracker, you can set and track school and district-wide progress toward a big community goal.
+Your reading log goal can be anything, from 1,000 minutes a month to 10,000 books a year.
 Students can see how each of their logged reading sessions nudges their school closer to their goal via a real-time progress bar in the web and mobile apps, and staff can rally readers together for one last push when they’re close to the goal.
-Our research shows that schools that use community goals to motivate their students have more than three times as much active participation and more than double the total minutes logged.
+Our research shows that schools that use community goals to motivate their students have more than three times as active participation and more than double the total minutes logged.

 Friends and Leaderboards